 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include sales and trading, commercial and investment banking, advisory, investment management, investment research, principal investment, hedging, market making, brokerage and other financial and non-financial activities and services.
 Certain of the underwriters and their respective affiliates have provided, and may in the future provide, a variety of these services to the Company and to persons and entities with relationships with the Company, for which they received or will receive customary fees and expenses.
-For example, an affiliate of Goldman acts as a lender and agent under our GS/BIP Credit Facility and will act as lender and agent under the Term and Revolver Credit Facility.
+For example, an affiliate of Goldman acts as a lender and agent under our GS/BIP Credit Facility.
 Additionally, Goldman owns Opco Preferred Units and LLC Warrants.